ngyuheng/whatsapp-summariser/README.md

 ###  Usage

+Note: It's recommended to comment out line 40, otherwise login QR Code will not appear.
+After login, the line may be uncommented.
+Note: Close existing Chrome Tabs.
+Otherwise an error will be raised. ("Message: session not created: Chrome failed to start: crashed.")

 #### 1. Chrome Profile Path
 The script uses a specific Chrome user profile to bypass logging in to WhatsApp Web.
 On a different machine, you must update the path to your Chrome user profile.